 No evidence of developer testing is required in the assurance activities for this product.

-7.2 Evaluation Team Independent Testing
+8.2 Evaluation Team Independent Testing

-The evaluation team verified the product according to a Common Criteria Certification document and ran the tests specified in the NDcPP22e/MACsecEP12 including the tests associated with optional requirements.
-The AAR, in sections 1.1 and 3.4 lists the tested devices, provides a list of test tools, and has diagrams of the test environment.
+The evaluation team verified the product according a Common Criteria Certification document and ran the tests specified in the NDcPP22e/MACSECEP12 including the tests associated with optional requirements.